Agriculture in Scotland in the early modern era: Seventeenth century

 In the early seventeenth century famine was relatively common, with four periods of famine prices between 1620 and 1625.
 The English invasions of the 1640s had a profound impact on the Scottish economy, with the destruction of crops and the disruption of markets resulting in some of the most rapid price rises of the century.
 Under the Commonwealth, the country was relatively highly taxed, but gained access to English markets.
 After the Restoration the formal frontier with England was re-established, along with its customs duties.
 Economic conditions were generally favourable from 1660 to 1688, as land owners promoted better tillage and cattle-raising.
 Arable farming grew in the Lowlands, particularly around the growing urban centres like Edinburgh.
 Agricultural improvement began in the late seventeenth century in the Lothians and central Scotland, with the use of lime to combat the acidity of the soil, trees were planted, new crops introduced including sown grass and the rotation of crops.
 Three acts of parliament passed in 1695 allowed the consolidation of runrigs and the division of commonties and common pasture and small scale enclosures began to be carried out.

 Highlanders had been droving cattle on the hoof to the Lowlands since at least the sixteenth century.
 By the 1680s the trade had expanded to the larger English markets.
 Cattle were crossed with larger Irish breeds and large parks were constructed by Galloway landholders to hold and fatten cattle.
 By the end of the century the drovers roads had become established, stretching down from the Highlands through south-west Scotland to north-east England.
 From there some were driven to Norfolk to be fattened before being slaughtered in Smithfield for the London population.
 Specialisation continued, with the increasing commercialisation of sheep farming in the Borders as English markets opened up after the Union of Crowns in 1603 and dairy becoming a feature of farming in the western Lowlands.

 The closing decade of the seventeenth century saw the generally favourable economic conditions that had dominated since the Restoration come to an end.
-There was a slump in trade with the Baltic and France from 1689–91, caused by French protectionism and changes in the Scottish cattle trade, followed by four years of failed harvests (1695, 1696 and 1698-9), known as the "seven ill years".
+There was a slump in trade with the Baltic and France from 1689 to 1691, caused by French protectionism and changes in the Scottish cattle trade, followed by four years of failed harvests (1695, 1696 and 1698-9), known as the "seven ill years".
 The result was severe famine and depopulation, particularly in the north.
 The famines of the 1690s were seen as particularly severe, partly because famine had become relatively rare in the second half of the seventeenth century, with only one year of dearth (in 1674) and the shortages of the 1690s would be the last of their kind.